fabric8io/docker-maven-plugin/doc/manual.md

 DB_PORT_5432_TCP_ADDR=172.17.0.5
 ```

+If you wish to link to existing containers not managed by the plugin, you may do so by specifying the container name
+obtained via `docker ps` in the configuration.

 ##### Volume binding

 A container can bind (or "mount") volumes from various source when starting up: Either from a directory of